jtt9340/getting-started-with-ansible/README.md

 ansible-playbook site.yml --ask-become-pass
 ```

-If there were multiple different playbooks, you could substitute `site.yml` in the above command
-with the name of another playbook to run that instead.
+Replace `site.yml` with `bootstrap.yml` in the command above to run the `bootstrap.yml` playbook
+instead. `bootstrap.yml` is intended to "bootstrap" a host that has never been provisioned by
+Ansible before by configuring a user and copying its SSH keys so that the `--ask-become-pass` flag
+doesn't need to be passed to future Ansible commands.

 ### Tags